 As required by Wisconsin law, persons with a license to lawfully carry a weapon may have a licensed weapon in their personal vehicle.
 However, these students must ensure that the weapon is securely stored and is completely hidden from view at all times.
 Licensed students must also keep the vehicle locked and secure at all times, in addition to complying with all other applicable laws.
 To ensure a safe learning environment and workplace, Bellin College reserves the right to conduct searches including, but not limited to: searching book bags, purses, briefcases, personal vehicles, jackets, and apparel.
 Searches may be conducted by Bellin College leadership, leadership appointees, security, or local authorities.
 If the student refuses the search, however, he or she may be dismissed.

 Students are also strictly prohibited from making threats (direct or implied and with or without a weapon of any sort) or engaging in aggressive or violent conduct.
+They may not display or portray as real any object that resembles a dangerous weapon.
 Failure to abide by all terms and conditions of this policy may result in discipline up to and including dismissal and/or may result in criminal charges.
 If a student becomes aware of anyone violating this policy or have questions or concerns about this policy or about weapons or threats of violence in the workplace, please contact Bellin College security or administration immediately.